 Worldwide representation ex North and South America

 Sean Michael Plumb returns to the Ensemble of the Bayerische Staatsoper in the 2019-20 season to sing Figaro in Il barbiere di Siviglia, Papageno in Die Zauberflöte, Schaunard in La bohème, Apollon in Alceste, Jake Wallace in La fanciulla del West, and Harlekin in Ariadne auf Naxos on a company tour to Asia.
-He also makes a debut at The Dallas Opera as Papageno in Die Zauberflöte conducted by Music Director Emmanuel Villaume.
+He also makes his debut at The Dallas Opera as Papageno in Die Zauberflöte conducted by Music Director Emmanuel Villaume.

 Performance highlights during his tenure in the Munich ensemble include Guglielmo in Così fan tutte, Dandini in La Cenerentola and Prosdocimo in Il Turco in Italia.